 High risk of kidnapping by terrorist groups exists throughout the country.
 Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

-High risk of violent crime (armed robbery, sexual assault, carjacking, and murder) and petty crime exists throughout the country.
+High risk of violent crime (armed robbery, sexual assault, carjacking, gang-related violence, and murder) and high risk of petty crime exist throughout the country.

 Kidnappings by criminal groups occur throughout the country.
-Targets may include foreigners (especially Westerners), journalists, missionaries, and aid workers.
+Targets may include foreigners (especially Westerners), journalists, nongovernmental organization workers, missionaries, and aid workers.

 Protests and demonstrations frequently occur throughout the country, including Baghdad, and have the potential to turn violent without warning.
 Bystanders are at risk of harm from violence or from the response by authorities.
 Disruption to transportation, free movement, or the ability to carry out daily activities may occur.